 Random Write 4K QD=32 IOPS

-One major drawback to my benchmarks is it’s only one guest hitting the storage.
-It would be interesting to repeat the test with several VMs accessing the storage simultaneously, I expect the results may be different under heavy concurrent load.
+One major drawback to my benchmarks is its only one guest hitting the storage.
+It would interest to repeat the test with several VMs accessing the storage simultaneously, I expect the results may be different under heavy concurrent load.

-I chose 64k iSCSI block size because the larger blocks result in a higher LZ4 compression ratio, I did several quick benchmarks and found 16K and 64K performed pretty similarly, 16K did perform better at random 4K write QD=1, but otherwise 64K was close to a 16K block size depending on the test.
-I saw significant drop in random performance at 128k.
+I chose 64k iSCSI block size because the larger blocks result in a higher LZ4 compression ratio; I did several quick benchmarks and found 16K and 64K performed pretty similarly, 16K performed better at random 4K write QD=1, but otherwise 64K was close to a 16K block size depending on the test.
+I saw a significant drop in random performance at 128k.
 Once again under different scenarios this may not be the optimal block-size for all types of workloads.